 Command Register B is a 12-bit register that contains the mode, drive number, extended memory address bits, interrupt enable, and the function code.
 The RLCB command (6604) is used to load the register and the RRCB command (6613) reads the register.
-The RLCB command also executes the function (Figure 5-3).
+The RLCB command also executes the function.
+Figure 5-3 shows the bit layout and Table 5-5 describes the bit format.